 Most of the couples host their renewals themselves and hand over the honors to their children.
-While it is only reasonable for couples to host the ceremony for renewal of vows themselves, one recent and a reasonably popular trend is to have the original best man and the maid of the honor from the wedding come and host the event.
+While it is only reasonable for couples to host the ceremony for renewal of vows themselves, one recent and a reasonably popular trend is to have the original best man and the maid of honor from the wedding come and host the event.

 This perfectly rekindles the old memories and helps transport everyone down memory lane.

-The ceremony can be held at any hall of worship, without the need for you to step in an outdoorsy space or an event hall.
+The ceremony can be held at any hall of worship, without the need for you to step into an outdoorsy space or an event hall.
 The process would be fairly similar to your original vows.

 Since the vows you’re taking in your renewal ceremony, aren’t legally binding, you can have literally anyone look over the ceremony and officiate the vows.
 Anyone, including a clergyman, your children, or a judge can read you the vows.

 However, since the original aim is to replicate your official marriage ceremony, hiring a clergyperson would do you a lot of good.